The maximum distinctness of physical systems: Introduction

 \section{Introduction}

-We live in a quantum world in which distinctness is a finite resource and counting distinct states defines basic quantities such as entropy, energy and momentum.
+We live in a quantum world in which distinctness is a finite resource and counting distinct (orthogonal) states defines basic quantities such as entropy and energy.

-Entropy was the first of these quantities to be recognized as a count (or conventionally, as the $\log$ of a count).
-This was discovered by Boltzmann, who coarse-grained classical mechanical state-space in order to count states and apply statistics to thermal systems \cite{boltzmann1,boltzmann2}.
-Planck applied Boltzmann's statistical entropy to the interaction of light and matter, and found it matched experiment if the grain-size had a particular value $h$~\cite{planck,planck2}.
-Entropy was an absolute count!
-Graininess of state was reconciled with continuity of dynamics when energy and momentum were recognized as wave phenomena \mbox{\cite{einstein,deBroglie,schrodinger}:} a minimum size for a distinct state is like the minimum product of spatial and frequency widths of a classical wavepacket \cite{heisenberg,bohr}.
-This idea has been formalized in uncertainty \mbox{bounds~\cite{kennard,uffink85,hilg88,hilg96,max-speed,braunstein,yu,mandelstam,gabor-uncert,luo1,luo2,zych,angulo,g0,chau,wigderson}}, but these only roughly define counts of distinct states.
+Entropy was the first of these quantities to be recognized as a count of states (or conventionally as the $\log$ of a count).
+This was discovered by Boltzmann, who coarse-grained classical-mechanical state-space in order to count states and apply statistics to thermal systems~\cite{boltzmann2}.
+Planck extended Boltzmann's statistics to the interaction of light and matter, and found entropy matched experiment if the grain-size had a particular value $h$~\cite{planck,sackur-tetrode}.
+Entropy was an {\em absolute} count.
+As the wave nature of momentum and energy became apparent \mbox{\cite{einstein,deBroglie,schrodinger}}, limited distinctness was explained as a wave property, like the minimum product of spatial and spatial-frequency widths for classical wave\-packets \cite{heisenberg,bohr}.
+This has been formalized in uncertainty relations \cite{kennard,folland}, but these only roughly define a count of distinct quantum states in classical state space.

+Here we introduce new bounds that tell us exactly how many \textit{perfectly distinct} (orthogonal) \textit{quantum states} can occur in a \textit{classical length} of physical change.
+They show that counting states is as fundamental in the rest of physics as it is in thermal systems.
+For example, energy counts how many distinct states can occur per unit time, and momentum counts those allowed by~a unit length of motion.
+Classical mechanics approximates a maximally distinct quantum evolution, making it an interplay of counts and effectively discrete.
+Finite distinctness limits the resolution of measurements and of approximately classical spacetime.
+It links mechanics and information, continuous and discrete, and classical and quantum.